wildonion/gem/core/panel/README.md

 - get all withdrawals, deposits, users and twitter tasks
 - verify and get all posts and their comments and likes
 - create contract
+- fetch all strip products, prices and checkout sessions

 ### 👨🏻‍💻 Dev Access
 - get all data of a user `<---mafia jwt--->` mafia hyper server